Clio Sports Awards Show

 That’s a cynical view, of course.
 Perhaps for some, it will dilute the impact of an otherwise outstanding short film developed by Elemental and Impossible Studios.

 With muted hues and a droning (maddening?) soundtrack plus unsettling camera angles, director Dan French nails the ebb and flow of the not-so-brave new world we inhabit today.
 In the clip, our dismal existence is exaggerated.
 But just a bit.
-It’s still recognizable as 2024, without silly sci-fi distractions.
+It’s still recognizable as 2024, without minimal sci-fi distractions.

 No names, please.
 Everyone’s identified by numbers.
 At one point, a banner reading “Marry me, Account #749332” trails behind a plane.